pbollhorn/Calculator/README.md

 ## Docker commands

 These commands have been tested with Docker Desktop for Windows.
-They are to be run in e.g. Windows command promt.

 1. Start Docker Desktop by clicking on desktop icon.

-2. Build Docker image (command promt must be in root directory of project for this command):
+2. Open a command prompt (e.g. CMD or PowerShell) and go to root directory of project.

+3. Build Docker image:

     `docker build --tag calculator_image .`

-3. Create Docker container and tell it to use port 5001:
+4. Create Docker container and tell it to use port 5001:

     `docker create --name calculator_container -p 5001:5001 calculator_image`

-4. Start Docker container:
+5. Start Docker container:

     `docker start calculator_container`

-5. Open "http://localhost:5001/" in a browser to use the Flask app
+6. Open "http://localhost:5001/" in a browser to use the Flask app.

-6. Stop Docker container:
+7. Stop Docker container:

     `docker stop calculator_container`